 Get a glimpse of the past 200 years of black history at the Studio Museum located in the heart of Harlem, which houses works by African artists from around the world.

-Visit the Apollo Theatre in Harlem where some of the best African American talent of the twentieth century have performed.
-Since the 1930s, it has been the premiere venue showcasing talent such as Ella Fitzgerald, Michael Jackson, and Stevie Wonder.
+Visit the Apollo Theater in Harlem where some of the best African American talents of the twentieth century have performed.
+Since the 1930s, it has been the premiere venue showcasing performers such as Ella Fitzgerald, Michael Jackson, and Stevie Wonder.
 Afterward, head to Queens to see Louis Armstrong’s House Museum.